-Paul's clumsy behaviour doesn't stop there; as he bumps into a man on a ladder (I think this is Marvin Loback) and then almost electrocutes the new home owner (Noah Young).
+Paul's clumsy behaviour doesn't stop there; as he bumps into a man on a ladder (I think this is MARVIN LOBACK) and then almost electrocutes the new home owner (NOAH YOUNG).
 Paul proceeds to wire the house in a maze of wires linked together in such a fashion they resemble a large spider's web in the centre of the room.
 A chase ensues involving Paul, George, and the two men at the house (Young and Loback), resulting in Paul electrocuting them all (on purpose it seems!) before he casually strolls off down the street.
 With a cable still attached to his shoes, he walks across a tram line and connects with the live wire.
 You can guess what happens next!
-[End of footage]

 Just silly.
 Bordering on the ridiculous.

 • Copyrighted August 2, 1923.

 • The relationship between the films' two main characters (Parrott and Rowe) is very Laurel and Hardy-esque.

 Tommie Hicks (review copy)

 This page was last updated on: 26 August 2023